xuanbachtran02/Tiamut/readme.md

 ### Installation

-Local hosting of Modmail is also possible
+Local hosting of Tiamut is also possible

 Install dependencies: